misakirschtorte/pripet/README.md

 This program is free software: You can redistribute it and/or modify it under the terms of the MIT or OFL-1.1 License.

-(Pripet's icons are licensed under the MIT Licence and its fonts are under the SIL Open Font License 1.1)
+(Pripet's icon images are licensed under the MIT Licence and fonts are under the SIL Open Font License 1.1)

 See [LICENSE](LICENSE).